 Professor Santoro is often quoted in top-tier media such CNN and The New York Times, and he has blogged in the Huffington Post.

 Professor Santoro’s first book Profits and Principles: Global Capitalism and Human Rights in China (Cornell, 2000) was widely praised in, among other places, in The New York Times Book Review and Foreign Affairs.

 His next book, China 2020: How Western Business Can–and Should–Influence Social and Political Change was published by Cornell University Press in 2009.
-Santoro is also co-editor (with Tom Gorrie, Corporate Vice President Government Affairs and Policy for Johnson & Johnson) of Ethics and the Pharmaceutical Industry (Cambridge University Press, 2005), and is a member of the Editorial Board of Business Ethics Quarterly and the Journal of Human Rights.
+Santoro is also co-editor (with Tom Gorrie, Corporate Vice President Government Affairs and Policy for Johnson & Johnson) of Ethics and the Pharmaceutical Industry (Cambridge University Press, 2005).